dangtv/BIRDS/webpage/syntax.md

 ## Abbreviated syntax

+### Primary key

+BIRDS provides a shorthand syntax to declare primary key on relations.
 Given a relation t(**A**, B, C), we can declare **A** as a primary key of t by:

 ```prolog